Becoming Human Is an Art

 Cristina Campo’s ‘The Unforgivables’ is a brilliant apologia for the aristocracy of the spirit and all who strive for such perfection.
 The essay ‘Universitas?’ by George Steiner, a text that he gave us as a friend of the Nexus Institute, then argues for the true university as a place where — in contrast to academia and the countless institutions that so shamelessly dare to call themselves universities — still cultivates the universitas ideal and where aristocracy of the spirit can be acquired.
 Ingrid Rowland takes us with her to the two Greek patriarchs of the aristocracy of the spirit, philosopher Plato and poet Sophocles, who with their work attempted to liberate humanity from a timeless lockdown, that dark cavern of soullessness.

-Support the Nexus Institute by becoming a Nexus Supporter.
+Support the Nexus Institute by becoming a Nexus Member.
 Subscribe now and receive a copy of Becoming Human Is an Art as a welcome gift.
 Find out more and join here…

 Please note: payments from outside the Single Euro Payments Area can only be made through PayPal.
 We will send you a PayPal invoice within 48 hours after your registration.